 - Some families wonder which language to use with their child.
 The answer: do what is comfortable for you.
 For most people this means using the language their family used with them.
 We call this the family language. - Speaking to your child in your family language will actually support your child learning English.
-Continue to talk, read, rhyme & sing to your child in their family language so they can develop language & learn important concepts. - Learning another language is a huge task for young children which takes both time AND support.
-Supporting your child by maintaining their family language will help them continue learning concepts while they begin to decode their new language. - We encourage parents to come to their child's classroom to share their family language.
+Continue to talk, read, rhyme and sing to your child in their family language so they can develop language and learn important concepts. - Learning another language is a huge task for young children, which takes both time AND support.
+Supporting your child by maintaining his/her family language will help him/her continue learning concepts while beginning to decode the new language. - We encourage parents to come to their child's classroom to share their family language.
 Some ideas are: reading a book in your family language aloud to the class, showing the children how to do a project while using your family language, or writing names of objects in the classroom in your family language.